-Parameter

-Description
+Parameter Description edge delay.

-Set status PROGRESS

-If activated, status bit In progress (PROGRESS) is written for actions command and Manual correction.
-The value that the status bit is set to depends on the switching direction of the action.

-The status bit is set to 1 if:

-- ▶ the Return state/switching direction of the action is ON or OFF. - ► The response variable does not already have the value of the set switching direction.

-The status bit is set when checking the interlockings and remains until the execution of the action has been completed.

-This also implies that, in the case of Select Before Operate, the status PROGRESS is only set after a successful 'Select' ($SE+COT_actcon$) and then remains set during watchdog timer or edge delay.

 If the execution of the action is triggered by a context menu or if it is a one-step action, the status bit is also set accordingly.

-Watchdog timer

-There is the following setting for this drop-down list:
+Watchdog timer There is the following setting for this drop-down list: none: The watchdog timer (on page 175) is deactivated.

-none:

-The watchdog timer (on page 179) is deactivated.
 However with Select Before Operate, there is a wait for confirmation of the 'Select' (SE+COT_actcon) and it is then ensured that 'Select' has ended (PLC has reacted to 'Execute' COT_act in the envisaged time).
 If 'Select' has not yet been ended, the 'Select' is deactivated a 'Cancel' (SE+COT_deact) is sent to do this.

-- Response variable only: The value of the response variable (RV) is used to check whether the process was successful. - Cause of transmission only: The status bits for Cause of Transmission (COT) of the command variable are used to check whether the process was successful. - COT and RV: Both conditions defined above.
+Response variable only: The value of the response variable (RV) is used to check whether the process was successful.
+Cause of transmission only: The status bits for Cause of Transmission (COT) of the command variable are used to check whether the process was successful.
+COT and RV: Both conditions defined above.
+Screen modal If activated, the screen is displayed modally, regardless of the configuration for the Modal dialog property for the screen.
+Screen title from response variable The Identification of the response variable is shown in the screen title.
+This only happens when there a title was configured for the screen at the frame.

-Screen modal

-If activated, the screen is displayed modally, regardless of the configuration for the Modal dialog property for the screen.

-Screen title from response variable

-The Identification of the response variable is shown in the screen title.
-This only happens when there a title was configured for the screen at the frame

 Language switching is supported.

-Screen

-Name of the screen to be opened if the command is called up using a screen element of the response variable (or action variable).
+Screen Name of the screen to be opened if the command is called up using a screen element of the response variable (or action variable).
 Note: Actions called up via the context menu open, for the confirmation of the second stage or interlocking text, a screen that has been defined for the action.
 The screen linked here is then only offered in the context menu if no screen has been linked in the command action directly.

-Breaker tripping detection

-Only available if property Set status PROGRESS is activated.
+Breaker tripping Only available if property Set status PROGRESS is activated.

-Active: The response variable is monitored for a change from <>0 to 0.
-The identification only sets the status bit CD_TRIP (50) to 1 if:

-- status bit CB_TR_I (51) is not 1, otherwise the identification is suppressed. - status bit PROGRESS(10) is not 1, otherwise the value change of the response variable is considered a result of its own command.
+Parameter Description detection Active : The response variable is monitored for a change from <> 0 to 0.
+The identification only sets the status bit CD_TRIP (50) to 1 if: status bit CB_TR_I (51) is not 1, otherwise the identification is suppressed. status bit PROGRESS(10) is not 1, otherwise the value change of the response variable is considered a result of its own command.
 Attention: Value changes that are a delayed consequence of its own command can be recognized as breaker tripping.
-This happens if the PROGRESS bit has already been deleted or if the action does not support Watchdog timer.

-Suppress detection

-Entering the formula with which the detection of a breaker tripping can be suppressed.
-A click on button ... opens the formula editor.
+This happens if the PROGRESS bit has already been deleted or if the action does not support the Watchdog timer .
+Suppress detection Entering the formula with which the detection of a breaker tripping can be suppressed.
+A click on button opens the formula editor.
 All variables from the Variables node in the command group can be used for the formula.
-Variables from projects loaded in Runtime can be used.
+Variables from all projects loaded in the Runtime can be used.
 Name replacements with '' - as with the definition of the interlocking conditions of an action - are possible.

-The suppression sets the status bit CB TR I (51) to 1.
+The suppression sets the status bit $CB_TR_I$ (51) to 1.
 With active recognition, all variables whose status or value are used in the formula for breaker tripping detection are activated for reading when the program is started after loading all projects, and remain this way as long as Runtime is running.
 Note: Variables that are used in the formula cannot be deleted from the list of the variables linked to the command group.